DivyaGodayal/CoderChef-Kitchen/Adhoc/N-Sum-Problems/3Sum/README.md

 #### Algorithm

 1. Create a frequency dictionary for the given number array.
 This dictionary essentially holds all the unique numbers in the given number list along with their frequency of occurrence.
-2. Now from the frequency list form a new reduced list.
+2. From the frequency list form a new reduced list.
 The reduced list limits the frequencies of each element to 3 or lesser.
 3. From the reduced list, with every element having a max count of 3, loop over to create pairs of numbers, (first_num, second_num).
 4. The remaining sum i.e. `-(first_num + second_num)` is then looked for in the frequency dictionary of numbers.
 5. If the remaining sum is present in the given array, then we might have a probable triplet here.
 Depending on how many elements in the tuple match and if frequency of the element in the reduced list is enough to produce the triplet we add the triplet to the answer triplets set.